Search

 We’ve never made anything quite like Second World War at Sea: Plan Z.

-It’s an expansion set for an existing game, Second World War at Sea: Bismarck, and also draws on two other games, Arctic Convoy and to a lesser extent, Sea of Iron.
-We’ve done many expansion books before, with scenarios and background in the book plus some additional pieces or maybe a map.
+Plan Z is an alternative-history expansion set for Second World War at Sea: Bismarck, and also draws on two other games, North Cape and to a lesser extent, Sea of Iron.
+It’s a very large expansion set, with 530 new pieces and 30 new scenarios, all based on the German Plan Z.

 As in the books from our Second Great War at Sea setting, the scenarios are organized in narrative fashion, moving forward the story of this naval war that never happened.
 The Germans tentatively probe for British weakness before readying their new bases in France and Norway and opening a major campaign against Britain’s supply lines.